newtonlb/scanner-snap/README.md

 snap connect scanner:serial-port :caracalla:ttys4

 ```
-note that you need to identify the slot to connect the serial-port plug to , which corespounds to the port on which the GPS chipset is mounted.
+Note that you need to identify the slot to connect the serial-port plug to, which corespounds to the port on which the GPS chipset is mounted.
 On our case it's ttys4.

 finally to run the snap you can
 ```